cgabriel5/nodecliac/README.md

 - Setting values are assigned with `=` followed by the setting value.
 - Any amount of whitespace before and after `=` is fine, but keep things tidy.
 - No amount of indentation can precede a setting declaration.
-- **Note**: Settings can be declared _anywhere_ within your `.acmap`.
+- **Note**: Settings can be declared _anywhere_ within your `.acmap` file.
-  - However, best if declared at start of file to quickly spot them.
+  - However, it's best if declared at the start of file to quickly spot them.

 ```acmap
 # It is ok to have comments before settings.